pptam/pptam-tool/documentation/how_to_use.md

 - SPAWN_RATE_PER_SECOND: Speed at which new users are launched.
 - RUN_TIME_IN_SECONDS: Duration of the overall test.

-The following settings are used if the `0_deploy_docker.py` plugin is used:
+The following settings are used if the `deploy_docker.py` plugin is used:
 - DOCKER_NODE_NAME: the node on which the system under test (SUT) must be deployed.
 - DOCKER_WAITING_FOR_DEPLOYMENT_IN_SECONDS: seconds to wait till a system is deployed.
 - DOCKER_WAITING_FOR_UNDEPLOYMENT_IN_SECONDS: seconds to wait till a system is undeployed.

-The following settings are used if the `8_measure_docker_stats.py` plugin is used:
+The following settings are used if the `measure_docker_stats.py` plugin is used:
 - DOCKER_STATS_HOSTNAME: host to contact to obtain docker stats.
 - DOCKER_STATS_CONTAINERS: either choose 'all' or indicate the containers, separated by a space.
 - DOCKER_STATS_RUN_EVERY_NUMBER_OF_SECONDS: every how many seconds should docker stats be collected.

-The following settings are used if the `9_measure_jaeger.py` plugin is used:
+The following settings are used if the `measure_jaeger.py` plugin is used:
-- JAEGER_HOST_URL: host to contact to obtain Jaeger traces.
+- JAEGER_API_URL: url to contact to access the Jaeger API.
-- JAEGER_SERVICES: either choose 'all' or indicate the services, separated by a space.
-- JAEGER_TEST_IF_SERVICE_IS_PRESENT: specify a service that should be present to start collecting Jaeger data

 The following settings are used if the `test_deployment.py` plugin is used:
 - DOCKER_TEST_HOSTNAME: host to contact to contact Docker
 - DOCKER_TEST_IF_IMAGE_IS_PRESENT: either choose 'all' or indicate the services, separated by a space.

-The following settings are used if the `2_deploy_files.py` plugin is used:
+The following settings are used if the `deploy_files.py` plugin is used:
 - FILES_TO_INCLUDE: the list of files, separated by space, to include in the output folder

 ### Typical setups